-Proper clockwise rotation for scroll compressor motors is important to prevent damaging the compressors.
-ClimaCool recommends the use of a phase sequence indicating instrument following the manufactures directions.
-Another alternative would be to "bump test" the compressors one at a time with pressure gauges attached to the high and low gauge ports of the compressors to check for proper rotation.
+Proper clockwise rotation for scroll compressor motors is important to prevent damage to the compressors.
+ClimaCool recommends the use of a phase sequence indicating instrument following the manufacturers directions.
+An alternative is to "bump test" the compressors one at a time with pressure gauges attached to the high and low gauge ports of the compressors to check for proper rotation.
 Energize the compressor for a few seconds to ensure the discharge pressure gauge increases significantly.
 If the discharge pressure does not increase, proper rotation is reversed.
 Compressor rotation can be reversed by opening the main electrical disconnect and switching any two of the main power supply leads feeding that compressor's contactor.